alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 }
 ```

-The parameters in the personalisation argument must match the placeholder fields in the actual template.
-The API notification client will ignore any extra fields in the method.
+The keys in the personalisation argument must match the placeholder fields in the actual template.
+The API will ignore any extra keys in the personalisation argument.

 #### Response